omeriko9/shellgpt/README.md

 4. The user does not run the commands.
 You are responsible for issuing them via the tool.
 5. Avoid asking the user to copy-paste or manually run anything.
 Use only tool calls.
 6. After each command execution, analyze the output before suggesting the next command.
 7. If the command is short or one-shot, use the /run endpoint.
+If it’s a long-running one, use /start endpoint, then use session_id to call output and eventually kill to terminate the session.
+You can use output periodically to get the output of the session.
-If it’s a long-running one, maybe /start.
-If it’s an interactive or TTY-based command (like docker exec -it, qemu, or bash), then do the following sequence:
+If it’s an interactive or TTY-based command (like docker exec -it, qemu, bash etc.), then do the following sequence:
    a.
-POST /interactive/start to create a session.
+POST /interactive/start to create a session
    b.
 Periodically call GET /interactive/output/{session_id} for new output.
    c.
 POST /interactive/input/{session_id} to send keystrokes.
    d.
 POST /interactive/kill/{session_id} to end.

+Always clean your resources; running processes, dockers, qemu, builds, etc.
 ```

 #### 2. Add an Action (Tool)